 According to the US appraisal, Ayub had justified "his highly centralized and at times dictatorial rule" by making "frequent use of the widespread fear that India will try to reincorporate Pakistan into the Indian Union."
-This tactic was still "one of Ayub's few remaining psychological weapons," but his survival depended solely on "the loyalty to the regime of the nation's armed forces."
-A few days later another intelligence assessment said that the army did not seem to "have the stomach for the violence that would seem necessary to restore order."
-Pakistan was in for a "prolonged period of adjustment," the State Department's Bureau of Intelligence and Research predicted, and "the country will be fortunate if it emerges from this period of stress as a single entity."
+This tactic was still "one of Ayub's few remaining psychological weapons," but his survival depended solely on "the loyalty to the regime of the nation's armed forces."6 A few days later another intelligence assessment said that the army did not seem to "have the stomach for the violence that would seem necessary to restore order."7 Pakistan was in for a "prolonged period of adjustment," the State Department's Bureau of Intelligence and Research predicted, and "the country will be fortunate if it emerges from this period of stress as a single entity."8

 Finally, Ayub resigned on March 25, but not until after imposing martial law and handing power over to army commander General Yahya Khan.
-Both men claimed that the military had a legal and constitutional responsibility to defend the country not only against external aggression but also from internal disorder and chaos.
-This transfer of power from one general to another thus amounted to a determination that the Pakistani military was the final arbiter in political

-Most international observers saw Yahya's regime as a continuation of Ayub's.
+Both men claimed that the military had a legal and constitutional responsibility to defend the country not only against external aggression but also from internal disorder and chaos.9 This transfer of power from one general to another thus amounted to a determination that the Pakistani military was the final arbiter in political matters.
+The Economist magazine described Ayub's ouster and replacement by Yahya Khan in an editorial titled "Tweedle Khan Takes Over."10 Most international observers saw Yahya's regime as a continuation of Ayub's.
 Yahya did not change the foreign and domestic policies that Ayub had pursued for over a decade, and the West Pakistani elite, mostly ethnic Punjabis, continued to dominate the new government as they had the previous one.